mattjbray/mortar/README.md

 `Action`s are the only way to evolve the `Model`, via the `update` function.

 In processing an `Action`, the `update` function may generate `Request`s.
-These will be passed to `handleRequest`, which run off the main thread and can perform IO. `Request` handlers return an `Action`, which in turn is passed back to `update`.
+These will be passed to `handleRequest`, which runs in a separate thread and can perform IO. `Request` handlers return an `Action`, which in turn is passed back to `update`.

 `initModelRequests` defines how the component should be initialised.